Rockwell B-1 Lancer: Background

-The switch from high-altitude to low-altitude flight profiles severely affected the B-70, the design of which was tuned for high-altitude performance.
+The switch from high- to low-altitude flight profiles severely affected the B-70, the design of which was tuned for high-altitude performance.
 Higher aerodynamic drag at low level limited the B-70 to subsonic speed while dramatically decreasing its range.
 The result would be an aircraft with somewhat higher subsonic speed than the B-52, but less range.
 Because of this, and a growing shift to the intercontinental ballistic missile (ICBM) force, the B-70 bomber program was cancelled in 1961 by President John F. Kennedy, and the two XB-70 prototypes were used in a supersonic research program.

 Although never intended for the low-level role, the B-52's flexibility allowed it to outlast its intended successor as the nature of the air war environment changed.
-The B-52's huge fuel load allowed it to operate at lower altitudes for longer times, and the large airframe allowed the addition of improved radar jamming and deception suites to deal with radars.
+The B-52's huge fuel load allowed it to operate at lower altitudes for longer times, and its large airframe allowed the addition of improved radar jamming and deception suites to deal with radars.
 During the Vietnam War, the concept that all future wars would be nuclear was turned on its head, and the "big belly" modifications increased the B-52's total bomb load to 60000 lb, turning it into a powerful tactical aircraft which could be used against ground troops along with strategic targets from high altitudes.
-The much smaller bomb bay of the B-70 would have made it much less useful in this role.
+The much smaller bomb bay of the B-70 made it much less useful in this role.